hypertrace/hypertrace-gradle-docker-plugins/hypertrace-gradle-docker-java-application-plugin/README.md

 (which defaults to `gcr.io/distroless/java:11-debug`).
 Additionally, the main class is taken from the application plugin - the default behavior of `com.bmuschko.docker-java-application` for identifying main classes is not used.

 An application can define multiple variants which allow specifying different base images to use.
-By default, a `slim` variant is added which uses `gcr.io/distroless/java:11`).

 For further configuration, use `org.hypertrace.docker-plugin` directly and create a dockerfile.